 Since starting this business, we've been asked lots of questions: Do you live on a farm?
 Is your butter grass-fed and organic?
 What is cultured butter?

 Here we hope to give you the answers to all of your burning questions.
 If you still have some that haven't been addressed, please send us an email at firstname.lastname@example.org!

 Where can I buy Lofty Butter products?

-Currently, we restock our online shop every two weeks (every other Tuesday at 9 a.m.) and you can find us at the Codrington Farmers' Market every Sunday from 10 a.m. - 1p.m.
+Currently, we restock our online shop every two weeks (every other Monday at 9 a.m.) and you can find us our storefront, Lofty Kitchen Market & Cafe in Colborne Tuesday to Sunday from 10am - 3 pm.

-When you shop online, you can choose to have your order delivered for $5 within our delivery catchment area, or pick-up for free at one of our partner pick-up locations in Northumberland County and Peterborough.
+When you shop online, you can choose to have your order delivered for $5 within our delivery catchment area.

 Due to legislation, we are unable to supply shops with wholesale dairy products to sell or to sell products through a third-party.